jpb4git/docs/src/docs/overview/aiWARE-in-depth/engine-development.md

 1. Engine Docker container is registered in Developer
 2. Validate engine manifest is properly formatted
-3. Validate the manifest contains appropriate values based on selected cognitive capability.1
+3. Validate the manifest contains appropriate values based on selected cognitive capability.
-4. Clair security check2
+4. Clair security check
-5. Engine isolation check if the engine is network isolated (check how many external calls it makes)3
+5. Engine isolation check if the engine is network isolated (check how many external calls it makes)
-6. Run the engine against a job appropriate for its capability and train the engine if necessary.4
+6. Run the engine against a job appropriate for its capability and train the engine if necessary.
 7. Confirm the output from the engine conforms to VTN standards.
-8. Collect engine stats such as CPU usage, GPU usage, processing time, memory usage.5
+8. Collect engine stats such as CPU usage, GPU usage, processing time, memory usage.
-9. Benchmark the engine against ground truth and other engines on the platform for metrics such as accuracy, processing time, and cost.6
+9. Benchmark the engine against ground truth and other engines on the platform for metrics such as accuracy, processing time, and cost.
 10. Add the engine to the daily heartbeat tests and add the recipient’s email.
 11. Send Notifications
-    1. On Failure
+    - On Failure
         1. If any step in the process fails then send a notification to the user who onboarded the engine with failure details.

-    2. On Success
+    - On Success
         1. Recipients
             1. If the organization settings are set to Auto-Approve send a notification only to the user who onboarded the engine
             2. If the organization settings are NOT set to Auto-Approve send the notification to: